masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/channels.rst

 .. attribute:: channel.queue

    This value of this attribute is the first tasklet in the chain of tasklets that are blocked on the channel.
-If the value is ``None``, then the channel is empty.
+If the value is :data:`None`, then the channel is empty.

    Example - printing out the chain of tasklets blocked on the channel::

        >>> t = channel.queue
        >>> idx = 0
        >>> while t is not None: